Claim a week of ExpressVPN for free – we don't know when it's going to end

 Is ExpressVPN any good?

-ExpressVPN sits at number three on our best VPN list and is one of the best VPN for beginners.
-Its clean interface and simple to use apps make it incredibly easy to protect yourself – one click and you're off.
+ExpressVPN sits at number three on our best VPN list and is one of the best VPNs for beginners.

-ExpressVPN fell behind its competitors in terms of features offered but is beginning to claw back some lost ground.
-New introductions such as Identity Defender, Dedicated IP, and Credit Scanner have left us asking if ExpressVPN has just become a bargain.
+ExpressVPN did fall behind its competitors in terms of features offered but it's been clawing back lost ground of late.
+New introductions such as Identity Defender, Dedicated IP, and Credit Scanner have left us feeling that ExpressVPN has become a bargain.

 Its 3,000+ strong server fleet is smaller than rivals such as NordVPN and Proton VPN, but don't be fooled.
 ExpressVPN prioritizes quality over quantity and all of its servers provide rock solid performance.
 It also obfuscates all its servers as standard.
 This is where the fact you're using a VPN is hidden and automatically enabling this is something unique to ExpressVPN.

-You can also only protect 8 devices on one plan.
-Again, this is usually enough for most people but if you require protection for a wide range of devices, then Surfshark and its unlimited connections policy might be better suited.
+You can protect 8 devices on one plan.
+This is usually enough for most people but if you require protection for a wide range of devices, then Surfshark and its unlimited connections policy might be better suited.

 Overall, ExpressVPN is a seriously powerful VPN – and you no longer need to take our word for it.
 Simply subscribe to its 7-day free trial and try out ExpressVPN for yourself – but be quick, it launched in January and we're not sure how long it'll stick around.